pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 # A vending machine for tickets

-We will make a simulation of a vending machine which sells tickets for a theme park.
+Our task is to make a simulation of a vending machine selling tickets for a theme park.
 The customer chooses between three sorts of tickets, which have different prices.
 The customer then pays using coins or notes.
-The machine displays how much change the customer should receive.
+Finally, the machine displays how much change the customer should receive.

 The available tickets are: